-Myomectomy for Uterine Fibroid Removal in Dallas, TX
+Myomectomy Uterine Fibroid Treatment in Dallas, TX

 A myomectomy is a procedure that removes fibroids from the uterus while still leaving the uterus intact.